okx/okexchain-docs/docs/validators/detail/distr.md

 ## 3. Distribution period & Dividend strategy

-25% of the Reward goes to active validators and 75% goes to standby validators calculated from a percentage of the votes received.
+25% of the Reward goes to active validators and 75% goes to all  validators(include active validators and candidate validators) calculated from a percentage of the votes received.

 Reward allocation calculation is performed once for each block, and the reward will be deposited into the `ValidatorAccumulatedCommission`.